Frances McDormand

 On television, McDormand produced and starred as the titular protagonist in the HBO miniseries Olive Kitteridge (2014), which won her the Primetime Emmy Awards for Outstanding Lead Actress in a Limited Series or Movie and Outstanding Limited or Anthology Series.
-On stage, McDormand made her Broadway debut in a 1984 revival of the drama Awake and Sing!, and received a nomination for the Tony Award for Best Actress in a Play for her performance as Stella Kowalski in a 1988 revival of A Streetcar Named Desire.
-She returned to Broadway in 2008 with a revival of The Country Girl, leading to a Drama Desk Award nomination for Outstanding Actress in a Play.
-In 2011, she won the Tony Award for Best Actress in a Play for playing a troubled single mother in Good People.
+She had previously been nominated for Outstanding Supporting Actress in a Limited Series or Television Movie for her work in the Showtime film Hidden in America (1996).
+On stage, McDormand made her Broadway debut in a revival of Awake and Sing!
+(1984).
+She went on to win the Tony Award for Best Actress in a Play for her role as a troubled single mother in Good People (2011).
+She was previously nominated for her performance as Stella Kowalski in the 1988 revival of A Streetcar Named Desire.

-Early life
+Early life and education

 McDormand was born Cynthia Ann Smith on June 23, 1957, in Gibson City, Illinois.
 She was adopted at one and a half years of age by Noreen (Nickelson) and Vernon McDormand and renamed Frances Louise McDormand.
 Her adoptive mother was a nurse and receptionist while her adoptive father was a Disciples of Christ pastor; both were originally from Canada.
-McDormand has said that her biological mother—to whom she has proudly referred, along with herself, as "white trash"—may have been one of the parishioners at Vernon's church.
+McDormand has said that her biological mother—whom she has proudly described, along with herself, as "white trash"—may have been one of the parishioners at Vernon's church.
 She has a sister, Dorothy A. "Dot" McDormand, who is an ordained Disciples of Christ minister and chaplain, as well as a brother, Kenneth, both of whom also were adopted by the McDormands, who had no biological children.

 Because McDormand's father specialized in restoring congregations, he frequently moved their family, and they lived in several small towns in Illinois, Georgia, Kentucky, and Tennessee, before settling in Monessen, Pennsylvania, where McDormand graduated from Monessen High School in 1975.
 She attended Bethany College in West Virginia, earning a Bachelor of Arts degree in theater in 1979.
 In 1982, she earned a Master of Fine Arts degree from the Yale School of Drama.
 She was a roommate of actress Holly Hunter while living in New York City.